mavryk-network/flexmasa/README.md

 - [start_custom_smart_rollup](#staring-a-smart-rollup-sandbox-with-a-custom-kernel)
 - [start_evm_rollup](#startgin-the-evm-smart-rollup)

-Both are an implementation of the `flexmasa mini-network` with the `--smart-rollup` option.
+Both are an implementation of the `mavbox mini-network` with the `--smart-rollup` option.

 #### Staring a Smart-Rollup Sandbox with a Custom Kernel